GliaLab/Begonia/README.md

 **Regions-of-interest (RoIs)** can be processed using the `begonia.processing.roi` namespace.
 When a TSeries is marked in RoIMan, it will have a "roi_table" variable in its metadata (see metadata strategy).

 `begonia.processing.roi.extract_signals(tseries)` will extract the signals from the rois in `roi_table`.
-The this results in the following additional tables being written to metadata:
+The this results in the following additional tables being writen to metadata:

-* `roi_signals_raw` : the raw signals for each RoI
+* `roi_signals_raw` : the raw signals for each ROI
 * `roi_signals_dff` : the delta fluoresence (f - f0) divided by baseline fluoresence (f0)
 * `roi_signals_doughnut` : signals from doughnut rois automatically generated around neuronal somata rois